-Anti-Bullying Week in England is coordinated by the Anti-Bullying Alliance and this year takes place from the 13th-17th November.
+Anti-Bullying Week in England is coordinated by the Anti-Bullying Alliance and this year takes place from the 12th to the 16th November 2018.

 To help parents and carers have conversations with their children about bullying – both as a way of preventing bullying, and to help children who are worried about bullying in a situation and their environment.